Letoonik/WinDevDiary/README.md

 A Diary Application specifically made for developers!
 Made with C++ and ImGui/GLFW

-### Current Status: It is usable, but very limited at the moment
+### Current Status: It is barely usable and very limited at the moment, but it works.

 ***